|

 over 700 yards was replaced.
 The soil

-replacement program continues to take place
+replacement program continued to take place

 Terms: Superfund Site, smelting